survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 ## Extracting `Lanes`

 As earlier we can use the same idea of two components here.
-There will be a component for higher level (ie. `Lanes`) and for lower level (ie. `Lane`).
+There will be a component for higher level (i.e. `Lanes`) and for lower level (i.e. `Lane`).
 The higher level component will deal with aspects such as persistency and lane ordering.
-An individual `Lane` will just render its contents (ie. name and `Notes`) and provide basic manipulation operations as needed.
+An individual `Lane` will just render its contents (i.e. name and `Notes`) and provide basic manipulation operations as needed.

 As a first step we will need to make some room for `Lanes` at our `App` level.
 Consider the example below: